maxx1128/Webdev-Study-Notes/nonfiction/HowNotToWriteANovel.md

 #### Tenses: The Past Intolerable, or a single tense used for each event

 Make sure all uses of the past tenses are also consistent.
-Pay attention to these subleties.
+Pay attention to these subtleties.

 ### Interior Monologue